SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Which skill the manipulation requires is either decided when the effect is developed or listed with a precalculated manipulation.
-Remember that players may spend Character and Fate Points to make sure they have suﬃciently high skill totals to generate the manipulation in addition to relying on various situational modiﬁers.
+Remember that players may spend Character and Fate Points to make sure they have sufficiently high skill totals to generate the manipulation in addition to relying on various situational modiﬁers.
 The effect is applied differently depending on its purpose.
 There is no design time for creating a manipulation.